IgniteUI/help-topics/topics/02_Controls/igGrid/02_Binding/03_igGrid_Binding_igGrid_to_XML.md

 ## Overview

-The Ignite UI™ data source control , or `igDataSource`, can seamlessly bind to both namespaced, as well as non-namespaced XML documents.
+The %%ProductName%%™ data source control , or `igDataSource`, can seamlessly bind to both namespaced, as well as non-namespaced XML documents.

 One limitation of XML with namespaces is that most browsers do not natively support executing XPath expressions.
 Fortunately, the data source control supports XPath expression out-of-the-box, so you can still point a specific part of the XML to be included in your schema.